 People suffering from substance abuse disorders are also experiencing other behavioral illnesses or co-occurring disorders.
-Oftentimes, it is almost impossible for the patient to determine if the changes in one’s behavior are due to addiction or by the co-occurring mental disorder.
+Oftentimes, it is almost impossible for the patient to determine if the changes in one’s behavior are due to addiction or by a co-occurring mental disorder.

 What is Borderline Personality Disorder?